Glossary of British ordnance terms: Shellite

 An explosive mixture of picric acid and dinitrophenol or picric acid and hexanitrodiphenylamine in a ratio of 70/30.
 It was typically used as a filling in Royal Navy, armour-piercing shells after World War I. Known as Tridite in US service.

 Steel shell

-"Steel shell" was the British term for the Hotchkiss 3 and 6 pounder common pointed shells and some others such as the QF 1-pounder base-fuzed round.
+"Steel shell" was the British term for the 3-pounder and 6-pounder common pointed shells and some others such as the QF 1-pounder base-fuzed round.
 They had attributes of British common pointed shells as they were filled with gunpowder, had base percussion fuzes and a heavy pointed nose (almost three C.R.H.).
 But the nose was closer in design to British A.P. shells - the solid section was longer than common pointed, and the body held proportionately less powder than common pointed.
 It was intended for naval use.

 In common usage, "steel shell" served to differentiate a shell constructed of steel from one constructed of cast iron (C.I.).